 Mercury had his own day of the week, dies mercuri, or "Mercury's Day".
 In France it is mercredi.
 In English we named this day after a Norse god, Woden, making it "Woden's Day", or Wednesday.

-Artistic depiction of the sun faster than any other planet in the Solar System, traveling nearly 50 km every second!
+around the sun faster than any other planet in the Solar System, traveling nearly 50 km every second!

 Venus

 Venus Facts: